 In the past few weeks, researchers have noticed a major increase in the number of malware variants using the computational power of the targets to mine Monero cryptocurrency blocks.
+These crypto miners malware, usually flagged as Trojan.CoinMiner by the antivirus industry, can make a lot of money to their operator.

 All transactions are stored in a public distributed ledger called a blockchain.
 To verify and allow those transactions, the computational power of supporting network nodes is needed to maintain and update the blockchain, calculating hash blocks.
 Those are called cryptominers.